What Is an Ohio Promissory Note?

 An Ohio promissory note is a legally binding written agreement where a borrower commits to repaying a specified loan amount to the lender by a set date, including interest and potential late fees.
 It outlines repayment terms, interest rates, and collateral requirements.

 Once signed by all parties, it becomes enforceable in court.
-This document is commonly used among familiar parties, lacking harsh penalties typical of loan agreements.
+This document is commonly used among familiar parties and lacks harsh penalties typical of loan agreements.

 Laws: Promissory notes fall under the Ohio Revised Code Chapter 1343 – Interest.